Confederate Railroad Construction Plans

 South Carolina Central RR

 The April 1861 Annual Report of the Northeastern RR reports that this road had been chartered; the Northeastern pledged $145,000, on certain conditions.
-The road was to run from Charlotte, N. C. to a point on the Northeastern road.
+The road was to run from Charlotte, N. C. to a point on the Northeastern road (and then on to Charleston).
 The proposed route (145 miles long) was through Lancaster, Bishopville, Sumter and Manning, to Gourdin's station, 50 miles northeast of Charleston.
 It is unlikely any work was done.

 Tennessee

-This 13-mile branch of the Nashville & Chattanooga RR was mostly graded in the summer of 1861.
+This 13-mile feeder line of the Nashville & Chattanooga RR was chartered in 1860 and mostly graded in the summer of 1861.
 It is unknown if any iron was laid down, though grading was probably completed.
 Its route was from Bridgeport to Jasper.

 Texas